 |information:+ Tax.
 Prices subject to change|

 Found on the corner of Avenue of the Americas and 28th Street, this studio apartment is located in the center of Chelsea.
 Within walking blocks from your studio apartment, you have the Empire State Building, the High Line park, Madison Square Garden, Macys, and Madison Square Park.

-The interior photos are from a model one-bedroom suite.
-The model suite is representative of both the quality and the style of the suites offered at this location.
+The interior photos are from a model apartment.
+The model apartment is representative of both the quality and the style of the apartment offered at this location.
 Description, floor plan, and photos are for reference purposes only.
-Actual one bedroom suite's dimensions, layouts, and furniture may vary.
+Actual one bedroom apartment's dimensions, layouts, and furniture may vary.

 Walking through the main door, you are greeted with an open floor plan of the entire studio.
 In this apartment you are greeted with a simple, mature, and elegant feeling.
 In the main space you have a king size bed, and a sofa that turns into a twin bed and a TV in the room.
 In the kitchen portion of the room, you have a microwave, coffeemaker, and a fridge.
 The bathroom is equipped with a shower, towels, a water closet, sink and mirror vanity.
 This studio apartment comes with hardwood flooring and the building is outfitted with an elevator.
 The amenities in this building include a washer and dryer, and a fitness center.